-At any rate, he spent some years living in Lane County, same as the heroine in my current work, Understanding Opal; where the road goes three ways.
+At any rate, he spent some years living in Lane County, same as the heroine in my current work, Understanding Opal.
 Perhaps he should be included in the work somewhere, though his story in Lane county occurs 50 years before hers.
 A time, not much different from our own, when those who controlled the printing presses controlled, if not the ideas, then the opinions about the ideas.

 Fortunately, Joaquin Miller’s work is still available and I’m setting out after I’ve finished the typing of this post to revisit some.
 I’ve also learned Miller’d built a park in Oakland in 1919, the same year Opal went to Boston to secure her destiny.
 Opal Whiteley’s work is available for reading as well, but as far as I know she has no sprawling public park.
 She does, however, grace the entire side of a building butted by a plaza of lovely foliage – something she’d have loved, and a statue of her at age 10 greets visitors to the Cottage Grove Library and the Knight Library at the University of Oregon, thanks in large part to Steve Williamson‘s efforts to share her story.

-Two fantastical Lane County poets, naturalists, journalists, international travelers, meeting with scandal, intrigue, and reaching forward into the future to remind us of our nature; our innate desire to follow our dreams despite a lack of support in the media.
+Two fantastical Lane County poets, naturalists, journalists, international travelers, meeting with scandal, intrigue, and reaching forward into the future to remind us of our nature.

 My husband and I recently drove to the abandoned townsite known as Valsetz, Oregon, about an hour and a half westerly drive from our house in Salem.
 Valsetz got it’s name by combining the two words Siletz and Valley, the name of the railroad which ran through it when the town was established around 1919.
 Valsetz was a company town first owned by Cobbs & Mitchell Lumber out of Cadillac Michigan and later by Boise Cascade.
 In 1984 Valsetz’s usefulness as a lumber town ran dry and it was razed and blazed.
 When I was growing up in the 70’s, I would occasionally run across someone who either lived in Valsetz or knew someone there, which is why I felt something of a tinge of sadness a few years back when I learned that Valsetz was a town no more.
 I always meant to visit there.